methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-04-27-latest-nexenta-testing-results.md

 ---
   title: Latest Nexenta Testing Results
   date: 2013-04-27 08:27:31
-excerpt: "So I have been running my new Nexentastor CE storage for a little more than a month now and wanted to run another IO test real quick as a sanity check...."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 So I have been running my new Nexentastor CE storage for a little more than a month now and wanted to run another IO test real quick as a